UC-MACSS/persp-analysis/students/kwon_hyunku/MACSS_FINAL.md

 groups.
 They find robust discriminatory attitudes across various host characteristics.

-After experiment, researchers match their results with observational research.
+After experiment, researchers matched the results with those of observational research.
 In particular, this article categorized hosts into two groups of ones who previously accepted African Americans and ones who didn’t, and shows how hosts in each category react differently to the treatment.
 The results show that the hosts who had at least one recent review from an African American guest do not show such discriminatory tendency.
 Such finding reinforces and complements field experiment.

 Computational methods are extremely helpful in this article: it is a “ fully digital experiments” which “make use of digital infrastructure to